Digital Intelligence Hub

 Key vendors: Zscaler Private Access, Illumio, Guardicore (Akamai), VMware NSX, Cisco Tetration

+ZTNA replaces VPN: users connect to a cloud proxy (not the network directly), the proxy validates identity and device posture, then creates an encrypted session to the specific application.
 Users never see the internal network.
 Attackers who compromise a user account cannot reach the network layer where ransomware spreads.
-Application access is proxied, logged, and monitored end-to-end.

 Key vendors: Zscaler Internet Access, Cloudflare Access, Palo Alto Prisma Access, Cisco Secure Access

-Zero Trust extends to data itself — ensuring that sensitive data is classified, tagged, and subject to access controls that follow the data regardless of where it moves:
+Zero Trust extends to data itself — ensuring sensitive data is classified, tagged, and subject to access controls that follow the data regardless of where it moves: DLP policies, classification of PII/financial/IP, encryption at rest and in transit, and access controls that follow data into cloud environments.

 Key vendors: Varonis, Microsoft Purview, Forcepoint, Symantec DLP